 How do you evaluate a deal right now?

-And there’s some basic terminology that you’ll hear in syndication deals that’s good to understand.
-One term that you’ll often hear is the internal rate of return or the IRR, this is the total time adjusted returns of an investment.
-Many deals are usually somewhere in like the 15 to 18% range.
+And there's some basic terminology that you'll hear in syndication deals that's good to understand.
+One term that you'll often hear is the internal rate of return, or the IRR, this is the total time adjusted returns of an investment.
+Many deals are usually somewhere in between the 15 to 18% range.
 Another is the cash-on-cash return, this is the annualized return relative to the initial amount invested.
-So, if you invest $100,000, and you receive an annual distribution of $10,000, then you have a cash-on-cash return of 10%.
-Then, the equity multiple which is the total amount of distributions received divided by the amount of the initial investment.
-So, if you invest 100,000, and then you get a total return of 200,000, then the equity multiple is 2x because you’ve doubled your money.
-The equity split is the ratio of equity that goes to a sponsor versus a passive investor for example, in an 80-20 split, the passive investors get 80% of the return and the sponsors get 20% of the returns.
-The last term that’s important to understand is the preferred return, this is the claim on profits provided to investors for example, the passive investors receive, let’s say, a six to 8% return on their investment before the sponsors shared any of the returns.
+If you invest $100,000, and you receive an annual distribution of $10,000, then you have a cash-on-cash return of 10%.
+Then, the equity multiple is the total amount of distributions received divided by the amount of the initial investment.
+So, if you invest 100,000, and then you get a total return of 200,000, then the equity multiple is 2x because you've doubled your money.
+The equity split is the ratio of equity that goes to a sponsor versus a passive investor, for example, in an 80-20 split, the passive investors get 80% of the return and the sponsors get 20% of the returns.
+The last term that's important to understand is the preferred return, this is the claim on profits provided to investors, for example, the passive investors receive, let's say, a six to 8% return on their investment before the sponsors share any of the returns.